 I gathered articles for each month on Japanese winter.
 If you want to know such details, please look at the slide below and click the month you are planning to visit.
 If you want to know what kind of clothes the Japanese are wearing in winter, I also wrote articles that introduced it, so visit the page if you do not mind.

 In December, Japan gets cold all at once.
 At this time of year, Japanese cities are beautifully colored by Christmas illumination each year.
 There are few Christians in Japan, but Japanese love the event, so enjoy the Christmas atmosphere.
 If you visit Japan in December, you can enjoy such beautiful illumination.
 Of course, snow begins to fall in some areas, so you can go see the snow scene.
+Below are articles about the monthly weather in Tokyo.
+Slide it and check the weather you want to know.
 Information of Tokyo, Osaka, Hokkaido in December If you plan on going to Tokyo, Osaka or Hokkaido in December, please click the image of the slider below and go to see more information. illumination Huis Ten Bosch = Shutterstock In major Japanese cities, Christmas illuminations are beautiful in December.
 Many street trees have a lonesome atmosphere as the leaves are scattered.
 Illumination changes such a lonely atmosphere and makes our hearts bright.
 Christmas songs can be heard around the city.
 It may be strange from the people of the Christian country, but for Japanese people, Christmas is an important time.
 Japanese people give presents each other at their families and have a good time.
 Lovers spend a special time at a beautiful restaurant colored with Christmas illumination.
 The above picture shows the illumination held in December every year at Huis Ten Bosch Theme Park in Kyushu.
 Every year, Tokyo Disney Resort and Universal Studios Japan in Osaka have similarly beautiful illumination prepared.
-Please take a look at these Christmas illuminations by all means.
-When Christmas is over, people in Japan will be busy preparing for the New ...
+Please take a look at these ...

 In January, many Japanese take a New Year holidays in early.
 Temple and shrines are crowded at this time, so please be careful.
 In January, snow begins falling down not only in Hokkaido but also in the Japan Sea side of Honshu and mountainous areas in earnest.
 If you go to such an area, you will be able to enjoy the snow scene in Japan.
 After the latter half of January, some temples and shrines have the usual winter festival.
 It is also recommended to see such festivals.
 ContentsInformation of Tokyo, Osaka, Hokkaido in JanuaryTemple and shrines are very crowded in early JanuaryGo for a real snow sceneRepresentative winter festivals to be held in January Information of Tokyo, Osaka, Hokkaido in January If you plan on going to Tokyo, Osaka or Hokkaido in January, please click the image of the slider below and go to see more information.
 Temple and shrines are very crowded in early January In early January, the New Year events are held every year in Japan.
 People are going to visit a temple or a shrine to pray that they can spend the year well.
 If it is a big temple or shrine, millions of people come to visit every year during the New Year period.
 If you go to such a temple or shrine at this time, you will be surprised that there are too many people.
 Instead, if you do not care about congestion, you can observe the sight of the Japanese walking towards the main shrine of ...